Weird and Wonderful Hospitality (Courtesy of Ben Hatke)

 All opinions are my own.
 Amazon.com affiliate links support my book-buying habit and contribute to my being able to share more great books with you–although I prefer that we all shop local when we can!

-Tagged: acceptance, author events, beach, Ben Hatke, Calvin and Hobbes, chores, cleaning, comic strips, creative process, dragons, fairies, favorite illustrators, folletti, ghosts, girl main character, graphic novels, Hooray for Books, loneliness, mermaids, monsters, picture book, theme of hospitality in children's books, trolls, turtles
+Tagged: acceptance, author events, beach, Ben Hatke, Calvin and Hobbes, children's books about fairies, chores, cleaning, comic strips, creative process, dragons, favorite illustrators, folletti, girl main character, graphic novels, Hooray for Books, loneliness, mermaids, monsters, picture book, skeletons and ghosts in children's stories, theme of hospitality in children's books, trolls, turtles